 Certain facilities are reserved for the exclusive use of students of the School of Business.
 These include:

-Equipped with a Bloomberg terminal, the Bloomberg laboratory lets students familiarise themselves with one of the most powerful systems used by financial professionals worldwide.
+Equipped with 12 Bloomberg terminals, the Bloomberg laboratory lets students familiarise themselves with one of the most powerful systems used by financial professionals worldwide.
 The terminal allows users to monitor and analyse real-time financial market data, as well as to provide news, price quotes, and secure messaging.

 Students have access to Datastream, a data driven service integrating economic research and strategy with asset analysis in one integrated application widely used by the asset management industry.